eons-dev/eons.lib/README.md

 ## Design

+### Configuration File and Fetch()

+eons provides a simple means of retrieving variables from a wide array of places.
+When you `Fetch()` a variable, we look through:
+1. The system environment (e.g. `export some_key="some value"`)
+2. The json configuration file supplied with `--config` (or specified by `this.defualtConfigFile` per `Configure()`)
+3. Arguments supplied at the command line (e.g. specifying `--some-key "some value"` makes `Fetch(some_key)` return `"some value"`)
+4. Member variables of the Executor (e.g. `this.some_key = "some value"`)

+The higher the number on the above list, the higher the precedence of the search location.
+For example, member variables will always be returned before values from the environment.

+NOTE: The supplied configuration file must contain only valid json.

 ### Functors

 Functors are classes (objects) that have an invokable `()` operator, which allows you to treat them like functions.